Diabetes exercise - increase exercise in your daily activity lower your blood glucose level, and you feel pleasant physical and mental well being.

 Can a person with diabetes do strength exercise

 Doing diabetic exercises with weights, elastic bands, or weight machines three times a week builds your muscles and bones.
 It makes you overall healthy, flexible, and balanced.
 When you have more muscle and less fat, you will burn more calories because muscle burns more calories, even between exercise sessions.

 Exercise regimen and stay motivated

-Plan an exercise regimen is easy; however, the biggest challenge is stayed motivated to your exercise plan.
+Plan an exercise regimen is not that difficult; however, the biggest challenge stays motivated to your exercise plan.
 Plan strategies to overcome the hurdles that may derail and unmotivated you.

 Tips to overcome these hurdles and to keep you stay motivated.

 - Choose funny physical activities that make you happy.

 - Choose a partner (family member, friend, or your pet) who can make you exercise, swimming or walking joyfully.